honeylizard/honeylizard/README.md

 ## 👨🏻‍💻 About Me:

-🙋‍♂️ I am a graduate student of Georgia Institute of Technology
+🙋‍♂️ I am an alumni of Georgia Institute of Technology

 😄 Pronouns: She/Her